renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

 ## Deployment mechanism {#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEPLOYMENT_MECHANISM}

-In order to deploy a baremetal application, we will need to follow a couple of steps:
+In order to deploy a bare metal application, we will need to follow a couple of steps:

-- Compile sources and create an application (just a single one, as this is a baremetal system) as a ELF application (.elf)
+- Compile sources and create an application (just a single one, as this is a bare metal system) as a ELF application (.elf)
 - Convert the application into a kernel image (.img)
 - Place the image onto the target using one of the following methods:
   - Copy the image onto an SD card and start the system (see [Running from SD card](#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_DEPLOYMENT_MECHANISM_RUNNING_FROM_SD_CARD)).